Willy A. Flegel

 Willy Albert Flegel is a German-American medical researcher, geneticist, and physician who is best known for his work in the field of the Rh blood group.
 Flegel is the chief of the laboratory services section of the Department of Transfusion Medicine at the National Institutes of Health Clinical Center (NIH).

 Early life and education

-Willy Flegel was born in Dieburg, Germany, and attended Johann Wolfgang Goethe Universität in Frankfurt am Main, Germany to study medicine, where he also obtained an M.D. by research.
+Flegel was born and educated in Dieburg, West-Germany, and attended Johann Wolfgang Goethe Universität in Frankfurt am Main, Germany to study medicine, where he also obtained an M.D. by research.
 He trained as specialist for transfusion medicine at the Universität Ulm, Germany and in molecular biology research at the University of California, San Diego.
 He completed his habilitation (Privatdozent) at the Universität Ulm.

 Career

 Flegel has medical licenses issued by the state of Hessen, Germany and the state of Maryland, and holds certification by the Board of Physicians Baden-Württemberg, specialty transfusion medicine.
-Clinical appointments included: chief, Department of Immunohematology at the German Red Cross Blood Service Baden-Württemberg - Hessen in Ulm for 16 years.
+Previous clinical appointment: chief, Department of Immunohematology at the German Red Cross Blood Service Baden-Württemberg - Hessen in Ulm for 16 years.
 Flegel came to the NIH Clinical Center in 2009 and remains at the NIH as the chief of the Laboratory Services Section in the Department of Transfusion Medicine.

+For more than a decade, he worked alongside Harvey J. Alter, chief of Infectious Disease Section, until Dr. Alter´s retirement from NIH.
+Flegel published more than 300 works, including books, book chapters, articles in scientific journals and magazines, and patents.
+He organized and chaired 10 National Institutes of Health symposia on red cell genotyping from 2012 (Clinical Solutions) to 2021 (The New Normal).
+Since the 1990s Flegel has early on been an advocate for the need and use of red cell genotyping to advance patient care and safety in the hospital and research.